Most bosses say they monitor remote workers, some via live video feeds

 Tracking will "hopefully become antiquated"

-Haller expects that as more managers become comfortable and more adept at managing hybrid workforces, they'll become less reliant on employee monitoring software that makes many workers uneasy.
+As more managers become comfortable and more adept at managing hybrid workforces, Heller expects they'll become less reliant on employee monitoring software that makes many workers uneasy.

-"As managers become more comfortable in managing a remote workforce, and as younger workers become managers and have been working more of their career remotely, software monitoring will hopefully become antiquated and the focus will be on results and not the amount of time worked," she said.
+"Managers leading the return-to-office charge are doing so because they don't know how to manage organizations any other way," Haller said.
+"They need to visually see their team or the people working for them because that's how it's always been."

+As younger professionals who are more accustomed to remote work rise in the ranks and become leaders themselves, "the world will become very different," Haller said.
+"The new work world is slowly replacing the old work world and older Baby Boomers are dragging their feet."

 Companies may also wind down monitoring if it hamstrings their recruiting efforts.